nextgis/docs_ng/source/docs_ngconnect/source/ngconnect.rst

 3. Add WFS layer to QGIS on WFS service creation – after creation of WFS service in Web GIS it will be automatically added to QGIS as a layer.

-4. Load rasters as Cloud Optimized GeoTIFF (COG) - if this option is selected, all rasters will be loaded as Cloud Optimized GeoTIFF (COG).
+4. Upload rasters as Cloud Optimized GeoTIFF (COG) - if this option is selected, all rasters will be loaded as Cloud Optimized GeoTIFF (COG).

-5. Display debug messages - if this option is selected, then all debug messages will be automatically displayed in the “Debug messages” panel.
+5. Enable log messages - if this option is selected, then all debug messages will be automatically displayed in the “Debug messages” panel.